 - Two-story duplexes

 - Side-by-side duplexes

 Costs to build a duplex can vary widely depending on the specific features and amenities that you wish to include.
-For instance: A more high-end, luxury home with added architectural flourishes, higher-quality building materials, and more interior space will naturally be more expensive.
-Expenses also tend to go up if you wish to build a multistory vs. single-story structure.
+For instance, a more high-end, luxury home with added architectural flourishes, higher-quality building materials, and more interior space will naturally be more expensive.
+Expenses also tend to go up if you wish to build a multistory versus a single-story structure.

 How Much To Build A Duplex: Average Costs And How Prices Can Vary